Yandex Cloud

 • --metrika-access: Enables data import from AppMetrica to your cluster.
 The default value is false.

-• --serverless-access: Enables cluster access from Yandex Cloud Functions.
+• --serverless-access: Enables access to the cluster from Yandex Cloud Functions.
 The default value is false.
-For more details on configuring access, see this Cloud Functions article.
+For details on setting up access, see this Cloud Functions guide.

 • --websql-access: Enables SQL queries against cluster databases from the Yandex Cloud management console using Yandex WebSQL.
 The default value is false.

-• --yandexquery-access=true: Enables cluster access from Yandex Query.
+• --yandexquery-access=true: Enables access to the cluster from Yandex Query.
 This feature is at the Preview stage.
 The default value is false.

 • --deletion-protection: Cluster protection from accidental deletion, true or false.